 Aston Villa have booked their 2019 play-off final ticket, by beating West Bromwich Albion 4-3 on penalties.

 Dean Smith replaced Albert Adomah and Glenn Whelan with Conor Hourihane and Andre Green.
 Otherwise, he opted for the same side that beat WBA on Saturday.
+Villa did go into the game slight favourites with new betting sites following the home advantage from the first leg.

 After a poor display for the duration of normal and extra time, Villa lost the second leg 1-0.
 Their Midland rivals were reduced to ten men after Chris Brunt was sent off – but Jed Steer was the hero for Villa.